-Each fellow does the other fellow's murder.
-Then there is nothing to connect them.
-The one who had the motive isn't there.
-Each fellow murders a total stranger.
-Like you do my murder and I do yours.
-Guy:
+Bruno Anthony: Each fellow does the other fellow's murder.
+Then there's nothing to connect them.
+Each one has murdered a total stranger.
+Like, you do my murder; I do yours.

 This film provides examples of: